Blog-Reference and Blog-Reference

 “In order to tell the politicians and practitioners something about causes and best means, the economist needs the true theory or else he has not much more to offer than educated common sense or his personal opinion.”
 (Stigum)

-(i) An increase of the expenditure ratio rhoE leads to higher employment L (the Greek letter rho stands for ratio).
+(i) An increase in the expenditure ratio ρE leads to higher employment L (the Greek letter ρ stands for ratio).

 (ii) Increasing investment expenditures I exert a positive influence on employment.

-The complete structural-systemic employment equation is a bit longer and contains in addition the public sector and the foreign trade sector.
+The complete structural-systemic Employment Law is a bit longer and contains, in addition, the public sector and the foreign trade sector.

 Item (i) and (ii) cover the familiar arguments about how effective demand affects employment.
 Item (iii) embodies the macroeconomic price mechanism.
 It works such that overall employment L INCREASES if the average wage rate W INCREASES relative to average price P and productivity R and vice versa.